Purple-Pyjamas/DSA-CAPSTONE-PROJECT/palmoria-group-hr-analysis/README.md

 2. Clone or download this repository
 3. Open `palmoria hr analysis.pbix` in Power BI Desktop
 4. Explore using the slicers and filters on the report pages

 ---

+## Limitations

+- Employees who did not disclose gender were classified as "Non binary".
+They were only excluded from gender-specific interpretations, but not the initial analysis, and may cause skewed results.
+- This analysis is based on a static HR snapshot.
+Attrition and promotions after the data cut-off are not reflected.
+- The minimum salary regulation ($90,000) is applied uniformly, and a regional "cost of living" differences were not factored in.

+---

+## Future Improvements

+- Build a Power BI dashboard with drill-through by employee level and tenure
+- Add trend analysis where multi-year HR data becomes available
+- Automate bonus calculation using Python for scalability

+---